The Algorithm Deciding Whether Your Mother Gets Treatment

 How to Appeal a Denial

 If your parent gets a denial, the appeal process matters.
-Here's the thing: most people don't appeal.
+Most people don't appeal.
 The denial letter arrives, it looks official, and the family assumes the decision is final.
-They're wrong.
+That assumption is wrong.
+There are five levels.

 Most denials that get appealed get overturned.
-The system counts on you not appealing.
-Don't give it what it wants.
+The system counts on families not appealing.3

 What You Can Do Before a Denial Happens

-Consider contacting your State Health Insurance Assistance Program (SHIP).
-Every state has one.
-SHIP counselors are free, and they help Medicare beneficiaries understand their options and file appeals.
-They've been doing this long before WISeR existed.
+Consider contacting the State Health Insurance Assistance Program (SHIP).
+SHIP counselors are free, and they have helped Medicare beneficiaries file appeals long before WISeR existed.

 Sources